stefoy/AriPlus/README.md

 ## Prerequisites

-AriPlus can be executed in both Azure Cloudshell and PowerShell Desktop environments.
+Ari+ can be executed in both Azure Cloudshell and PowerShell Desktop environments.

 ### Requirements
 > **Note:** By default, Azure Resource Inventory will attempt to install the necessary PowerShell modules and Azure CLI components, but you need administrator privileges during the script execution.